nest/nest-simulator/doc/guides/recording_from_simulations.rst

 #########################

-The ``memory`` backend is the default for all recording devices as it does not require a setup of data paths or permissions and allows to read data out in a convenient fashion.
+The ``memory`` backend is the default for all recording devices as it does not require any additional setup of data paths or filesystem permissions and allows a convenient readout of data by the user after simulation.

-After one has simulated a little, the ``events`` entry of the multimeter status dictionary will contain one numpy array of data for each recordable.

-The data is added to vectors, made available in a sub-dictionary of the recorder's status dictionary called ``events``.
-It contains the recorded data in the form of vectors.

-DATA LIFE SPAN

-.
-The interpretation of the field `time` depends on the value of the property `time_in_steps`.
-With the default setting (*false*), the *times* field contains the simulation time in ms as a floating point

-After one has simulated a little, the ``events`` entry of the multimeter status dictionary will contain one numpy array of data for each recordable.

-   value.
-If it is set to *true*, the field *times* contains the time in integer mudepends on the setting of the property `time_in_steps`.

-The data is added to vectors, made available in a sub-dictionary of the recorder's status dictionary called ``events``.
-It contains the recorded data in the form of vectors.
+When a recording device sends data to the ``memory`` backend, it is internally stored in efficient vectors, that are made in the devices' status dictionary under the key *events*.

-.
-The interpretation of the field `time` depends on the value of the property `time_in_steps`.
-With the default setting (*false*), the *times* field contains the simulation time in ms as a floating point
+The *events* dictionary always contains the global IDs of the source nodes of the recorded data in the field *sender*.
+It also always contains the time of the recording.
+Depending on the setting of the property `time_in_steps`, this time can be stored in two different
+formats:

- If set to *false* (which is the default), time is written as one floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a value pair consisting of the integer simulation time step and the floating point offset in ms from the next grid point.
+* if `time_in_steps` is *false* (which is the default) the time is stored as a single floating point number in the field *times*, interpreted as the simulation time in ms

+* if `time_in_steps` is *true*, the time is stored as a pair consisting of the integer number of simulation time steps in units of the simulation resolution in *times* and the negative offset from the next such grid point as a floating point number in ms in *offset*.

-   value.
-If it is set to *true*, the field *times* contains the time in integer mudepends on the setting of the property `time_in_steps`.
+All additional data collected or sampled by the recording device is contained in the *events* dictionary in arrays named as the recordable it came from and with the appropriate data type (either integer or floating point).

+The number of events that have been collected by the ``memory`` backend can be read out of the *n_events* entry in the status dictionary of the recording device.

+To delete data from memory between consecutive calls to the ``Run`` function in the context of :doc:`stepped simulations
+<running_simulations#stepped_simulations>`, the value of *n_events*
+can be set to 0.
+Other values cannot be set.

+If the data is not deleted manually, it is kept for readout until the next call to ``Prepare`` or ``Simulate`` and discared before any new data is recorded.

 Parameter summary
 +++++++++++++++++

 `events`
-  is a dictionary containing the recorded data in the form of one numeric array for each quantity measured.
+  A dictionary containing the recorded data in the form of one numeric array for each quantity measured.
 It always has the sender global IDs of recorded events under the key *senders* and the time of the recording, the format of which depends on the setting of `time_in_steps`.

 `n_events`
-  is the number of events collected or sampled since the last reset of `n_events`.
-By setting `n_events` to 0, all spikes recorded so far will be discarded from memory.
+  The number of events collected or sampled since the last reset of `n_events`.
+By setting `n_events` to 0, all events recorded so far will be discarded from memory.

 `time_in_steps`
-  is a Boolean (default: *false*) specifying whether to store time in steps, i.e. in integer multiples of the simulation resolution (under the key *times* of the *events* dictionary) plus a floating point number for the negative offset from the next grid point in ms (under key *offset*), or just the simulation time in ms under key *times*.
+  A Boolean (default: *false*) specifying whether to store time in steps, i.e. in integer multiples of the simulation resolution (under the key *times* of the *events* dictionary) plus a floating point number for the negative offset from the next grid point in ms (under key *offset*), or just the simulation time in ms under key *times*.

 .. _ascii_backend:

 Write data to plain text files
 ##############################

-The `ascii` recording backend writes collected data to a plain text ASCII file.
+The `ascii` recording backend writes collected data persistently to a plain text ASCII file.
 It can be used for small to medium sized simulations, where the ease of a simple data format outweights the benefits of high-performance output operations.

 This backend will open one file per recording device per thread on each MPI process.
 This can entail a very high load on the file system in large simulations.
+Especially on machines with distributed filesystems using this backend can become prohibitively inefficient.
-In case of scaling problems, the :ref:`SIONlib backend <sionlib_backend>` can be a possible alternative.
+In case of experiencing such scaling problems, the :ref:`SIONlib backend <sionlib_backend>` can be a possible alternative.

-Filenames are determined according to the following pattern:
+Filenames of data files are determined according to the following
+pattern:

 ::